Gregg Eckhardt is an

 permitting, and water treatment.
 He is a Registered Environmental

 Manager and holds Texas "A" level licenses for both water and wastewater operations.
-For almost four decades he has been an avid student of aquifer studies and the
+For more than four decades he has been an avid student of aquifer studies and the

 natural Texas environment.
 He has also been a dedicated computer hack